Contract Redlining: A Guide to Smarter Negotiation

 - Approval: Once all changes are agreed upon, a final clean version is prepared for signatures.

-Best Practices in Contact Redlining
+Best Practices of Effective Contract Redlining

-These are some of the best practices keep the redlining process organized, efficient, and transparent, helping to move contracts smoothly through to final approval:
+These are some of the best practices keep the contract redlining process organized, efficient, and transparent, helping to move contracts smoothly through to final approval:

 - Use a Standardized Template: Begin with a clear, standardized contract template to minimize initial edits and focus redlining on key areas.